zooba/cpython/Doc/library/os.rst

    alias of the :func:`open` built-in function and accepts the same arguments.
    The only difference is that the first argument of :func:`fdopen` must always be an integer.

+.. function:: open_for_exec(path)

+   Opens the provided file with mode ``'rb'``.
+This function should be used when the intent is to treat the contents as executable code.

+   The behavior of this function may be overridden by an earlier call to the :c:func:`PyOS_SetOpenForExecHandler`, however, it should always be considered interchangeable with ``open(path, 'rb')``.
+Overriding the behavior is intended for additional validation or preprocessing of the file.

+   ..versionadded:: 3.8

 .. _os-fd-ops: